 note: adopted 1813; Vicente LOPEZ was inspired to write the anthem after watching a play about the 1810 May Revolution against Spain

-Armenia name: "Mer Hayrenik""(Our Fatherland)
+name: "Mer Hayrenik""(Our Fatherland)

 lyrics/music: Mikael NALBANDIAN/Barsegh KANACHYAN